Dr. A.R. Mohammad, the founder of Inspire Malibu, is considered to be one of the leading authorities on Suboxone, Opiate Detox and Withdrawal.

 What is Suboxone?

-Suboxone is a prescription medicine that is used to treat adults who are addicted (dependent) on opioid drugs (prescription or illegal), as part of a complete treatment program that also includes counseling and behavioral therapy.
+Suboxone is a prescription medicine that has been shown to be highly effective in treating addiction to heroin, opioids and prescription painkillers, as part of a complete treatment program that also includes counseling and behavioral therapy.

 Suboxone is a controlled substance (CIII) because it contains Buprenorphine, which can be a target for people who abuse prescription medicines or street drugs.